 - People without reliable air conditioning, heating, or transportation.
 Cooling centers and warming centers exist citywide for a reason.

-What these admissions actually look like
+What these hospital admissions look like

 - Sensitive groups: Stay in air conditioning during the heat of the day.
 If your home does not have AC, plan ahead to a city cooling center (free, at most libraries and rec centers during heat events).

 - Medication review: Anyone on diuretics, beta blockers, anticholinergics, GLP-1 medications, lithium, or antipsychotics should not silently adjust their own dose during heat.
-Check in if you are concerned, especially if you are losing weight on a GLP-1 and adding heat-related fluid loss.
+Check in if you are concerned, particularly if you are losing weight on a GLP-1 and adding heat-related fluid loss.

 - Athletes: Reduce session length, increase rest intervals, and weigh in before and after long efforts.
 A drop of more than 2 percent body weight is meaningful dehydration.